 • Semiology sessions

-• A workshop on methodology and information about R2C and how to work with middle schools
+• A conference on methodology and information about R2C and how to work with middle schools

 • Small-group internship debriefing sessions